developer-zebra/developer-zebra-site/src/emdk-for-android/6-8/mx/overview/index.md

 MX is the umbrella term used to refer collectively to the entire experience offered by the Zebra Android devices.
 This means that MX represents all the value that a BSP offers over and above that provided by AOSP, including:

 * Changes and extensions to the Core Operating System (OSX)
-* Value-Add Features (e.g. Multi-User, Whitelisting)
+* Value-Add Features (i.e. Multi-user, Whitelisting, etc.)
 * The MX Management Framework (MXMF)
 * Configuration Service Providers (CSPs)
-* Changes and extensions to standard applications (e.g. Settings UI, Browser, Email Client, etc.)
+* Changes and extensions to standard applications (i.e. Settings UI, browser, email client, etc.)

 >**Note:** All of the above components may or may not be present on a device.
 Specifically, MXMF and the CSPs may be absent.
 Therefore, these components would need to be installed on the device before they can be used.